Open Democracy Book Club - Sign up Page

 March 4, 2021 "Unrigged: How Americans Are Battling Back to Save Democracy". with David Daley

 January 21, 2021 "Corporations are Not People: Reclaiming Democracy from Big Money and Global Corporations" by Jeff Clements

 We'll notify you of the new book, the date of the discussion, and sometimes discussion questions.
 You'll also be added to the Open Democracy Book Club email discussion, where you'll be able to ask questions and have discussions with your fellow readers.

-Open Democracy is an equal opportunity employer.
-We are committed to recruiting, hiring, training, promoting and administering any and all personnel actions without regard to sex, race, age, national origin, religion, economic status, sexual orientation, or physical disability, or any other legally protected basis.
-We will not tolerate any unlawful discrimination.
+Open Democracy is committed to an inclusive democracy movement.
+As such, we are an equal opportunity employer.
+We are committed to recruiting, hiring, training, promoting and administering any and all personnel actions without regard to gender identity or expression, sexual orientation, race, age, national origin, religion, economic status, or ability, or any other legally protected status, and will not tolerate discrimination or harassment.

 Coalition for Open Democracy | 4 Park Street, Suite 301 | Concord, NH 03301 | 603.715.8197 www.OpenDemocracyNH.org| [email protected]